ce24resch11001-iith/wrf-playground/README.md

 This repository may be useful for:

-* Atmospheric and climate science researchers
-* Students working with WRF and regional climate models
+* Students and researchers working with WRF and regional climate models
-* HPC users running numerical weather simulations
+* Users running WRF in Linux or HPC environments
-* Researchers conducting urban climate studies
+* Researchers interested in urban climate, land-use, and atmospheric modeling studies
-* Beginners seeking practical guidance for WRF workflows

 ---